 Wonder why my name is in all caps?
 My initials have always spelled my name (Amy Marie Young).
-When I was married over the summer I just added Escalante.
+When I was married I just added Escalante.

 I'm originally from the North, but my parents moved my older brother and I to NC when I was in grade school.
 After my years at ASU, I worked in sacred music and performed professionally.
 I then decided to devote myself to teaching full time.
 I've since taught in both Tennessee, North Carolina, and even three years out of the country.
 But, my love for my family brought me back to NC and I'm happy to have planted roots in Charlotte.
 During the summer months I spend a great deal of time in Blowing Rock, NC where I perform regularly and direct the college singers of the Shirl Blackwell Memorial Choir at the Blowing Rock Methodist Church.
 I enjoy traveling, going to hear and support live music, and spending time with my friends, family, and my sweet dog Koda.